-You’re here to experience life as few have, in a part of the world that few know.
-We’re here to show you just how vast & remarkable that world truly is.
+• You’re here to experience life as few have, in a part of the world that few travelers know.
+We’re here to show you just how vast & remarkable that place truly is.

-Seussian landscapes, hidden waterfalls, and white sand beaches set the scene; and tales of gemstones, lost historic trails, and life in the most remote corners of the high Brazilian Savannah are among the prevailing themes; but the true plot of all of our Journeys is one of discovery: of new perspectives, old limits, and timeless ways of being.
+Soaring peaks, Seussian landscapes, and roaring cola-colored waterfalls set the scene; and tales of gemstones, lost historic trails, and life in the most remote corners of the high Brazilian Savannah are among the prevailing themes; but the plot of these trips is one of exploration & discovery: of new perspectives, old limits, and timeless ways of being.

-Five highly skilled & knowledgable Crew Members will accompany you full-time, night & day, during your quest, with an additional 5-15 guest Crew Members joining our fellowship along the way.
-The camaraderie, trials, and victories that you’ll experience alongside these men & women while on the trail, and in the establishments & homes of the individuals who receive us along the way, is an integral part of what makes each Journey special.
+Five highly skilled & knowledgable Crew Members will accompany you during your trip full-time, night & day, and an additional 5-15 Guest Members will join & depart our fellowship along the way.
+The camaraderie, trials, and victories that you’ll experience alongside these men & women on the trail, and in the establishments & homes of the individuals who receive us along the way, is an integral part of what makes each Journey special.

-While we carefully consider the requests & reservations of all prospective travelers, our itineraries are ultimately decided by our Crew.
-Thus, we think our Journeys are best viewed by prospective participants as true adventures into the unknown; opportunities to embrace the unexpected; experiences capable of teaching you as much about yourself as they do about the endlessly beautiful & fascinating country around you.
+While we carefully consider the health, fitness, experience levels, and preferences of all applicants, Journey itineraries are ultimately decided by our Crew, and may remain undisclosed (and malleable) throughout your trip.
+Thus, we think these trips are best viewed by prospective travelers as true adventures into the unknown; opportunities to embrace the unexpected; experiences capable of teaching you as much about yourself as they do about the endlessly beautiful & fascinating country around you.

 For the right traveler, they’re gifts of a lifetime.

-• A highly active, deeply immersive, motion-filled celebration of life in the Brazilian high savannah.
+• A highly active, deeply immersive, and profoundly educational celebration of life in the furthest corners of the Brazilian high savannah.

-Ultimately, the individuals who will enjoy our Journeys the most are hearty travelers who possess a genuine curiosity to explore the planet; who are excited to meet & interact with new folks (including locals, crew members, and fellow travelers); and who enjoy stretching their limits.
+Ultimately, the individuals who will enjoy our Journeys the most are hearty travelers who possess a genuine curiosity to explore & understand the world around them, are excited to meet & interact with individuals from different walks of life, and who enjoy pushing the limits of their comfort zone.

 If you possess these qualities and are reasonably fit, we think you’ll love it.
 However, due to the lack of developed tourism infrastructure in the region, we do not recommend it for first-time international travelers, nor do we accept solo applicants below the age of 25.

 • All accommodations are included during your Journey.
-Typically, this consists of a combination of homestays, historic inns, wilderness campsites, pousadas, park lodges, historic homes, wilderness refuges, resorts, and/or hotels.
+Typically, this consists of a combination of homestays, boutique inns, wilderness campsites, pousadas, park lodges, historic homes, wilderness refuges, resorts, and/or hotels.

 For more information about accommodations on our Journeys, please click here.